 - Founded In: 2015

-- Funding: $18.3 Million
+- Total Funding: ~$18.3 Million

 Meditopia is a platform that’s designed to help you facilitate transformation.
 Their unique library of meditations, sleep hacks, and mindfulness techniques are aimed to break you from destructive and critical thinking patterns.
 The opportunities for self-reflection offered in Meditopia are not only great for your mental health but provide improved wellness in everyday life as well.
+The app stands out for its focus on non-English-speaking markets, with content in multiple languages.

 - Location: London, United Kingdom